taneishi/PCA/README.md

 ## Dataset

 First, we introduce a *dataset*.
-A dataset is a set of some or all of the data sampled for a given subject.
+A dataset is a set of some or all of the data sampled for given subjects.
 For later calculations, we will formulate the dataset.

 Let $X$ denote an entire dataset consisting of $N$ samples.
 Assuming that each data component is contained in the *real number field* $\mathbf{R}$, we can represent the dataset $X$ by the $(N \times n)$-matrix $X = [x_{i,j}] \quad (x_{i,j} \in \mathbf{R})$ with samples as rows and dimensions as columns.